-The trek to the Base Camp of Mt.
-Manaslu is one of the most popular trekking places in Nepal.
+The Manaslu Circuit Trek is considered as one of the best treks in Nepal.
 Mt.
 Manaslu is a part of the Nepalese Himalayas and is the eight highest peaks in the world.
 Next only to the Annapurna Base Camp and Everest Base Camp trek, the cost of Manaslu Circuit trek is very reasonable.

 There are various things along the trek that you need to consider to evaluate the expenses you will have to bear while trekking in the Manaslu region ranging from food, accommodation, gear, to the cost of the mountain passes you have to obtain while trekking.